 The Turkish people take a lot of pride in showcasing their cities, historic marvels, art and craftsmanship to the outer world at large.
 It is for this reason that many offbeat destinations in Turkey have now become mainstream.

-Travellers will always prefer a place that treats them well and doesn’t discriminate them.
+Travellers will always prefer a place that treats them well and doesn’t discriminate against them.
 Also, the safety should be good.
 Turkey performs very well as a host nation in both these parameters.

 As a traveller, I had backpacked to Turkey and got the opportunity to explore three of its major cities.
 Not only did I visit the places of sightseeing but also the native markets.
 Doing souvenir shopping in Turkey was one of the highlights of my trip.